Community Gardens Program

 Our first community garden was created in Cincinnati in partnership with Franciscan Ministries.
 It allowed refugees to grow their own food and create meals from home that they may not be able to easily find in stores.
 In addition to bringing their culture to their new home, they also get to meet local families who share the plot!
 They learn about gardening together and help each other when obstacles arise.

 Gardeners get to take fresh produce home to their families as well as stock food pantries in their neighborhoods.
-This has been wonderful for families' economic security, not only for the gardeners themselves, but also for their community.
+This has been instrumental for families' economic security, not only for the gardeners themselves, but also for their community.

 Community Building